1729

 data.Columns.[2].HeaderText <- "(a^3 + b^3)"

-Clearing up the data showing up in grid view.
-Below are screen shots of complete data.
+Clearing up the data showing up in the grid view.
+Below are screenshots of the complete data.

 Looks good.

-Put on chart to see where data is moving.
+Put on a chart to see where the data is moving.

 let taxicabnumbers = pairValues